Lectures: Section 4 meets at 12:30 MWF, Fretwell 128;

 for the 8th edition.

 List of assignments for the 9th edition.
 The assignments are not going to be turned in.
-There lists will be updated in August 2014.
+These lists will be updated in August 2016.
 Until then please use your best judgement on what problems to do.
-In Fall 2015 you will be using an online text available to you at no cost.

 Dear Student letter you might have received.